What are Pawanmuktasana?

 - Phlegm – which relates to Kapha, governs all structure and lubrication in the mind and body.
 It controls weight, growth, lubrication for the joints and lungs, and formation of all the seven tissues — nutritive fluids, blood, fat, muscles, bones, marrow and reproductive tissues.

 These three humors govern all the functions of the body.

 Pawanmuktasana regulate the three humours

-Due to a number of factors such as diet, exercise habits, and stress, disharmony within their functions occurs which leads to adverse reactions in the body’s metabolism.
+Due to several factors such as diet, exercise habits, and stress, disharmony within their functions occurs, leading to adverse reactions in the body’s metabolism.

 Naturally, when these kinds of irregularities arise, we see the onset of disease.

 The Pawanmuktasana movements are a very simple and effective method in regulating the humors and restoring balance.

 They are also incredibly beneficial, when appropriately modified, for relieving the symptoms of the modern age.